 While most of the coursework in these programs is offered online, many online post-master’s NP certificate programs require the completion of a preceptorship, a supervised clinical practicum to fulfill the program’s practice hours requirement.
 The preceptorship takes place during the program, and most universities offer placements near students’ places of residence.
 In addition, some programs help students connect with clinical placements.
-As for on-campus requirements, many programs feature on-campus residencies to be met to graduate from the certificate program.
+As for on-campus requirements, many programs feature on-campus residencies or intensives.

-Advanced practice nurses are busy professionals who dedicate their time and energy to helping others.
-To help make the research process more accessible, NPSchools compiled a comprehensive list of top online post-master’s NP certificate programs to help nurses expand their career options and specialize in providing care for a specific population.
+To help make the research process more accessible, NPSchools.com has compiled a comprehensive list of online post-master’s NP certificate programs to help nurses expand their career options and specialize in providing care for a specific population.
 For further detail on admissions, program requirements, online course delivery, and tuition, click on a school to view its full profile.

 Online NP Certificate Program Rankings (2023-2024)